UA-DETRAC: A New Benchmark and Protocol for Multi-Object Detection and Tracking: Analysis and Discussion

+As shown in Table \ref{tab:mot-results}, existing MOT systems do not perform well, \eg, the top PR-MOTA score (defined in Section \ref{sec:protocol-MOT}) is only $21.1\%$, \ie, the EB$+$KIOU method.
+These experimental results demonstrate that more efforts are needed to improve the current tracking methods to handle challenging scenarios in the \ds dataset.
+Besides, the Faster R-CNN$+$CMOT ($14.2\%$ PR-MOTA score), Faster R-CNN$+$TBD ($14.4\%$ PR-MOTA score), Faster R-CNN$+$MHT ($14.5\%$ PR-MOTA score), and CompACT $+$GOG ($14.2\%$ PR-MOTA score) methods perform equally well while the DPM$+$CMOT scheme performs worst among all evaluated systems with the lowest PR-MOTA score of $-3.4\%$.

-In addition, as presented in Table~\ref{tab:tracking-overall-results}, we find that the CMOT, H\textsuperscript{2}T, DCT, and IHTLS methods perform well with high quality detections (the CompACT and R-CNN methods), while perform bad with low quality detections (the DPM and ACF methods), \eg, there exists huge difference between the average PR-MOTA scores of DPM$+$CMOT and CompACT$+$CMOT, \ie, $-3.4\%$ and $12.6\%$, respectively.
-On the other hand, the CEM method performs relative stably with different detection qualities: there exists little difference between the average PR-MOTA scores of DPM$+$CEM and CompACT$+$CEM, \ie, $3.3\%$ and $5.1\%$, respectively.
-CMOT, H\textsuperscript{2}T, DCT and IHTLS adopt the local to global optimization strategy to associate the input detections to complete MOT task, which fails to resolve the considerable number of false positives in low quality detections, restricting the MOT performance.
-However, when we use high quality detections, the strong appearance (the CMOT method) or motion models (H\textsuperscript{2}T and IHTLS methods), and trajectory refining mechanism (the DCT method) constructed in these methods help track the objects accurately to achieve good performance.
-Different from these methods, CEM uses the global energy minimization strategy to get rid of false positives, which makes these two methods achieve relative better performance using even low quality detections.
-Since CEM does not focus on exploiting target appearance or motion information specifically, their performance will not be significantly improved even using extremely high quality detections.
-In summary, it is important to take the advantage of these two categories of methods in constructing a robust MOT system.
+Figure \ref{fig:performance-trends} shows that a complete MOT system in general achieves better performance with better detections.
+The average PR-MOTA scores of all object tracking methods with the DPM, ACF, R-CNN, CompACT, and Faster R-CNN detectors are $0.41\%$, $7.84\%$, $9.49\%$, $11.40\%$, and $11.98\%$ respectively.
+For example, the difference of PR-MOTA scores of the DPM$+$H\textsuperscript{2}T and Faster R-CNN$+$H\textsuperscript{2}T methods ($-0.7\%$ and $13.8\%$) is significant.
+On the other hand, the CEM method performs relatively stably with different detectors than other trackers, \eg, the difference of the PR-MOTA scores of the ACF$+$CEM and CompACT$+$CEM (\ie, $0.6\%$) methods is much smaller than the difference of the CompACT$+$CMOT and ACF$+$CMOT (\ie, $4.8\%$) methods, and the difference of the CompACT$+$GOG and ACF$+$GOG (\ie, $3.4\%$) methods.
+The H\textsuperscript{2}T, DCT and IHTLS tracking algorithms use local to global optimization strategies to associate input detections, and do not resolve false positives well.
+When effective detections are used, the effective appearance (\eg, CMOT) or motion models (\eg, H\textsuperscript{2}T and IHTLS), and trajectory refining mechanism (\eg, DCT) adopted in these methods help tracking the objects accurately.
+The TBD algorithm uses a generative model to learn the high-level semantics in terms of traffic patterns.
+Thus, when combined with an effective detector, it can learn an accurate generative model to generate accurate object trajectories for better MOT performance in traffic scenes and achieve the best results (\ie, $14.4\%$ PR-MOTA score with the Faster R-CNN scheme).
+Different from these methods, the CEM scheme uses a global energy minimization strategy to reduce false positives, which helps achieve better performance than other trackers with less accurate input detections (\eg, DPM).
+Since the CEM scheme does not exploit target appearance information, the performance gain is not significant when more accurate detectors are used.
+These results show the importance of exploiting the strength of detectors and trackers in developing robust MOT systems.